SouthGreenPlatform/genoring/README.md

     #   @tags: OPT INS
     DRUPAL_USER=genoring
   ```
-  It is important do document variables with SET or OPT because they can be
+  It is important do document variables with SET or OPT so they can be managed
-  managed by GenoRing script at installation time: the first line of the comment
+  by GenoRing script at installation time: the first line of the comment
   block of a variable should contain the short variable description in one line.
   The next line should be an empty comment line or only contain dashes ('-').
   The nex comment lines should contain the complete description with
   explanations on how to fill the value.
 The comment block should then contain
   a "@default" annotation followed by a space and the default value (could be
   empty) and the "@tags" annotation stating the use of the variable.
-  See modules/genoring/env/genoring.env for more examples.
+  See "modules/genoring/env/genoring.env" for more examples.
   Note: enabled Docker Compose profiles can be provided to a container through
   an environment variable defined as "COMPOSE_PROFILES=${COMPOSE_PROFILES}".
   See "services" note for details on Docker Compose profiles.
-- "services": a set of YAML files containing the docker definition of each
+- "services": a set of YAML files containing the Docker definition of each
   service provided by the module.
 See
   https://docs.docker.com/compose/compose-file/05-services/ for details.
   The definition should not include the "services:" element nor an element name